-The National Safety Council (NSC) estimates 420 people may die on U.S. roads this Labor Day holiday period.
+The National Safety Council estimates 398 people may die on U.S. roads this Labor Day holiday period.
 Holidays traditionally are a time of travel for families across the United States.
 Many choose car travel, which has the highest fatality rate of any major form of transportation based on fatalities per passenger mile.
-Holidays also often are cause for celebrations involving alcohol consumption, a major contributing factor to motor-vehicle crashes.
+Holidays also often are cause for celebrations involving alcohol consumption, a major contributing factor to motor vehicle crashes.
 Labor Day is observed on the first Monday in September.
-The holiday is always a 3.25-day weekend consisting of Friday evening, Saturday, Sunday, and Monday.
-In 2018, the Labor Day weekend extends from 6 p.m.
-Friday, August 31, to 11:59 p.m.
-Monday, September 3.
+The holiday is always a 3.25-day weekend consisting of Friday evening, Saturday, Sunday and Monday.
+In 2019, the Labor Day weekend extends from 6 p.m.
+Friday, August 30, to 11:59 p.m.
+Monday, September 2.

 Visit the Holiday Introduction page for a list of 2019 Holiday periods and their definitions.